-Online six-max games are insanely aggressive.
-Your average regular raises 16% of his hands or more and continuation-bets 70% of the time.
+Your average regular raises 16% of his hands or more and continuation-bets up to 70% of the time!

-So when you flop a hand with as much equity as a flush draw, there's no point playing the hand slow.
+When you flop a hand with as much equity as a flush draw there's no point playing the hand slow.

 Your redline is your "non-showdown" winnings.
 When you win a pot without going to showdown, your redline goes up.
 When you lose a pot, it goes down.

 If you're losing more money than you're winning without seeing showdowns, your redline will slope downward.
 If you lose too much money without showdown you may not be able to overcome that to be a winning player.

 For more on the basics of your poker Redline, aka your Non-Showdown Winnings, see our article here:

 It's simple.
 You learn this in poker 101.
 When you're the aggressor you can win the pot two ways:

 - You can win by having your opponent fold

 - You can win by hitting your hand

 To take that point further, when your opponent is raising 16% of hands pre-flop and c-betting almost all the time, rarely is your opponent going to have a hand that can stand a raise.